 4. E-commerce Product Landing Page

-An e-commerce product landing page acts as the functionality of a small online store, which concentrates on product display and user interaction.
-This project sharpens your design skills, improves usability practices, and supports your understanding of web development concepts.
+An e-commerce product landing page serves the purpose of a small online store, which primarily focuses on product display and user interaction.
+This project helps you strengthen your design skills, develop usability practices, and advances your grasp of web development concepts.

-This project highlights usability, design thinking, and JavaScript DOM manipulation which is an essential skill for front end web projects.
+This project on usability, design thinking, and the all important JavaScript DOM manipulation skill for front end web projects, highlights iteration at all phases of the project development process.

 Technologies Used:

-• JavaScript: Allows adding interactivity, such as filtering products or managing a shopping cart.
+- JavaScript: For adding interactivity, including product filtering and managing a shopping cart.

 Important Features: